Limited time: Save up to 33% on every planView pricing

 Getting Started with Private Dictation

 The fastest path to private dictation on Mac: Voibe runs 100% on-device on Apple Silicon, requires no account, and costs $7.50/month, $59/year, or $149 lifetime.
 Download, install, and dictate โ€” your voice never leaves your Mac.
+Dictation history is stored locally on your device, and for zero-retention workflows (legal drafts, patient notes, privileged communications) you can disable transcript storage entirely in Voibe's settings, so no record of what you dictated exists anywhere.

 For a complete walkthrough, see our how to use dictation on Mac guide.